Traversing combinatorial 0/1-polytopes via optimization: Prefix graphs and history-free implementation

 \begin{proof} We argue by induction on~$n$.
 The base case $n=0$ holds trivially.
 For the induction step we assume that~$n>0$.
 We assume without loss of generality that $\tx$ has last bit~0, as the other case is symmetric.
 By this assumption~$X^0$ and~$G^{0-}$ are nonempty.
 From condition~(p1) of prefix graphs we obtain that~$G^{0-}$ is a prefix graph, so by induction there is a genlex Hamilton path~$L$ in~$G^{0-}$ starting at~$\tx^-$.
 Let $x'$ be the last vertex of~$L$.
 If $X^1$ is empty, then $L0$ is a genlex Hamilton path in~$G$ and we are done.
 Otherwise, $G^{1-}$ is nonempty.
 From condition~(p1) we obtain that~$G^{1-}$ is a prefix graph.
 Furthermore, from condition~(p2) we obtain that there is a vertex~$\ty\in X^1$ such that $(x'0,\ty)\in E$.
 Therefore, by induction there is a genlex Hamilton path~$M$ in~$G^{1-}$ starting at~$\ty^-$.
 The concatenation $L0,M1$ is the desired genlex Hamilton path in~$G$. \end{proof}

 Our next theorem strengthens Lemma~\ref{lem:prefix-genlex} and makes it algorithmic.
-This fundamental theorem asserts that Algorithm~G succeeds to compute a Hamilton path on \emph{any} prefix graph, \emph{regardless} of the choice of tiebreaking rule, and \emph{regardless} of the choice of initial vertex.
+This fundamental theorem asserts that Algorithm~G succeeds in computing a Hamilton path on \emph{every} prefix graph, \emph{regardless} of the choice of tiebreaking rule, and \emph{regardless} of the choice of initial vertex.
 The importance of this result can hardly be overstated, as it gives us dramatic flexibility in many applications.

 \begin{theorem} Let $G=(X,E)$ be a prefix graph.
-For any tiebreaking rule and any initial vertex~$\tx$, Algorithm~\upright{G} computes a genlex Hamilton path on~$G$ starting at~$\tx$. \end{theorem}
+For every tiebreaking rule and every initial vertex~$\tx$, Algorithm~\upright{G} computes a genlex Hamilton path on~$G$ starting at~$\tx$. \end{theorem}

 The proof follows the same strategy as the proof of Lemma~\ref{lem:prefix-genlex}.

 \begin{proof} We argue by induction on~$n$.
 The base case~$n=0$ holds trivially.
 For the induction step we assume that~$n>0$.
 We assume without loss of generality that~$\tx$ has last bit~0, as the other case is symmetric.
 By this assumption $X^0$ and $G^{0-}$ are nonempty.
 From condition~(p1) of prefix graphs we obtain that $G^{0-}$ is a prefix graph, so by induction Algorithm~G with input $G^{0-}$ computes a genlex Hamilton path~$L$ in~$G^{0-}$ starting at~$\tx^-$.
 Let $x'$ be the last vertex of~$L$.
 Observe that Algorithm~G with input~$G$ produces the path~$L0$, whose last vertex is~$x'0$, and we now consider the iteration of the algorithm where the vertex~$x'0$ is visited.
 After visiting~$x'0$ all vertices of~$X^0$ have been visited.
 If $X^1$ is empty, then the set~$N$ computed in step~G3 is empty, the algorithm terminates and we are done.
 Otherwise, $G^{1-}$ is nonempty.
 From condition~(p1) we obtain that~$G^{1-}$ is a prefix graph.
 Furthermore, from condition~(p2) we obtain that there is a vertex~$y\in X^1$ such that $(x'0,y)\in E$, i.e., we have $y\in E(x'0)$.
 Furthermore, $y$ is unvisited, as its last bit equals~1 and therefore $y\in N$, implying that $N\neq\emptyset$.
 Consequently in step~G4 the algorithm moves to some vertex~$\ty\in N\seq X^1$, which is true regardless of the tiebreaking rule being used.
 We know by induction that Algorithm~G with input~$G^{1-}$ computes a genlex Hamilton path~$M$ in~$G^{1-}$ starting at~$\ty^-$.
 From this we conclude that Algorithm~G with input~$G$ computes the genlex Hamilton path~$L0,M1$. \end{proof}